SatalBill/SatalBill/README.md

 - 🤝 My Area of Interest's are **web/app development, developing any project from scratch**

-- 👨‍💻 All of my projects are available at [https://jsandy.vercel.app](https://jsandy.vercel.app)
+- 👨‍💻 Some of my projects are available at [https://leemin.vercel.app](https://leemin.vercel.app)

 - 📫 How to reach me **jsandy.business@proton.me**